J0EK3R/fhem-rainbird/README.md

 # fhem-rainbird
-The FHEM module RainbirdController interacts with WiFi LNK module of the Rain Bird Irrigation System.
+The FHEM RainbirdController interacts with **LNK WiFi Module** of the Rain Bird Irrigation System.

+There is a FHEM modul **RainbirdController** which represents the irrigation controller device and handles the communication.
+And there is an underlying FHEM modul **RainbirdZone** wich represents an irrigation zone of the controller.
+There is one RainbirdZone device for each available irrigation zone.

 Currently you can
 * start/stop the irrigation